 He also helped serve as Incident Commander at Gulf Coast Regional Medical Center in Panama City, Florida, during the aftermath of Hurricane Michael in 2018.

 Ulmer started his HCA career at Tulane University Hospital & Clinic in service line management and business development before being promoted to other leadership roles within the TriStar Division and before moving to North Florida, where he served as the chief executive officer of Gulf Coast Regional Medical Center.

 He received a Master of Business Administration from Troy State University and holds an undergraduate degree from Jacksonville State University.

 Cameron Howard was named Chief Operating Officer for Medical City Plano in July 2020.
 He came to Medical City Healthcare from St. David's HealthCare in Austin, where he has served as COO and in other roles since 2012.

-At St. David's, Howard led the opening of a new surgical hospital, including recrutiting surgeons for the medical staff and helping drive quality improvements.
-He also was on the leadership team at St. David's North Austin Medical Center, where he was responsible for surgical services, provided executive oversite for other service lines, and served as chief staffing officer overseeing labor management.
+At St. David's, Howard led the opening of a new surgical hospital, including recruiting surgeons for the medical staff and helping drive quality improvements.
+He also was on the leadership team at St. David's North Austin Medical Center, where he was responsible for surgical services, provided executive oversight for other service lines, and served as chief staffing officer overseeing labor management.

 Brad Stein, Chief Financial Officer

 Brad Stein was named Chief Financial Officer for Medical City Plano in June 2020.
 He previously served as the Chief Financial Officer and Chief Staffing Officer at Medical City McKinney.